E-mailing in CyprusCytanet

-Many individual internet users are are subscribed to Cytanet internet services in Cyprus.
+Many individual internet users as well as businesses in Cyprus are are subscribed to Cytanet internet services that includes one or several email addresses

 Cytanet SMTP or outgoing mail server

-mail, Cytanet requests for all CYTANET email accounts to use exclusively the CYTANET SMTP server (mail-out.cytanet.com.cy port: 25
+Cytanet requests for all CYTANET email accounts to use exclusively the CYTANET SMTP server (mail-out.cytanet.com.cy port: 25) and

-) and will not allow users to specify their own SMTP server.
+will not allow users to specify their own SMTP server On imap Cytanet’s outgoing mail server is mail-out.cytanet.com.cy and supports the use

 This can be an issue if you intend to use your Cytanet internet connection for professional e-mail campaigns as Cytanet restricts the maximum number of e-mails that can be sent in one go (bulk mail) to 180.